ultimosparc/lfcs_exam/Test_Exam.md

 # Test Exam
-According to the exercises from the sources, I have created a serie of tasks for every topic. (task (T))
+According to the exercises from the sources, I have created a serie of tasks for every topic.
+(Task (T))

 ## 1. Essential Commands